Trans-Pyrenees: Sea to Sea

 About the Riding…

 While the Alps capture the most attention from American cycling fans, the Pyrenees sit quietly, waiting to be tackled.
 The mountains are picturesque, the roads are quiet, and the climbs are EPIC.
-Only dedicated, serious cyclist need consider this trip.
+Only dedicated, serious cyclist need consider this trip – The Trans-Pyrenees Bike Tour.
 Crossing the Pyrenees with over 17 climbs and over 63,000 feet of elevation is a right of passage, a check on your bucket list and a ride that simply “needs” to be done.

 Consider recent Tour de France races, where the outcome was decided on the exact Pyrenees climbs you will ride over during this trip.
 Cycling aficionados appreciate the grandeur of these mountains and the classics such as: Col du Tourmalet, Col d’Aubisque, Col d’Aspin, Col de Peyresourde, and more.